majoshi1/fileSysPlay/README.md

 - `npm install --save-dev json-scaffold`

 #### Use
-- create a `.scaffoldrc` file in the root of your project
+- create a `files.js` file in the root of your project
 - populate it with a JSON description of your desired file structure
 - run `json-scaffold path/to/desired/file_structure`
 - path to desired file structure will default to `.` (the current working directory)